Self-supervised representation learning from 12-lead ECG data: Materials and methods

 Contrastive Predictive Coding (\textit{CPC}) \cite{oord2018representation} is also a contrastive approach, which, in contradistinction to the approaches described above, explicitly makes use of the sequential ordering of the data.
-The idea is to encode the input sequence by means of an encoder with strided convolutions or fully connected layers and train a model to predict the latent representation of the sequence a fixed number of steps in the future given the encoded representation of the sequence in the past again using a noise contrastive estimation approach.
-As we work with data at 100~Hz, which is sampled rather coarsely compared typical sampling rates of 10~kHz in the audio domain, there is no need to drastically downsample the signal by means of strided convolutions.
+The idea is to encode the input sequence by means of an encoder with strided convolutions or fully connected layers and train a model to predict the latent representation of the sequence a fixed number of steps in the future given the encoded representation of the sequence in the past again using a noise contrastive estimation approach, see \Cref{fig:schematic_cpc} for a graphical representation.
+As we work with data at 100Hz, which is sampled rather coarsely compared the typical sampling rates of 10~kHz in the audio domain, there is no need to drastically downsample the signal by means of strided convolutions.
 Instead, we use a fully connected encoder, in our case composed of four layers with 512 filters with batch normalization, as it was also done in self-supervised representation learning from classical audio features \cite{chung2019unsupervised,blandon2020analysis,vanstaden2020comparison}.
-We predict 12 steps into the future and work with 128 false negatives that are drawn from the same sequence as the original record.
-For the prediction task we use a LSTM model \cite{hochreiter1997long} with 2 layers and 512 hidden units.
+We predict 12 timesteps or equivalently to 0.12s into the future and work with 128 false negatives that are drawn from the same sequence as the original record.
+For the prediction task, we use a LSTM model \cite{hochreiter1997long} with 2 layers and 512 hidden units.
 We propose and evaluate an enhanced version of the \textit{CPC} architecture, with an additional hidden layer and non-linearity before the linear output layer of the LSTM.
-This modification was inspired by the MLP in \textit{SimCLR}, which was one of the key components that lead to superior performance compared to previously used self-supervised approaches in computer vision.
+This modification was inspired by the additional multilayer perceptron in \textit{SimCLR}, which was one of the key components that lead to superior performance compared to previously used self-supervised approaches in computer vision.